pierredavidbelanger/raftman/README.md

 ```

 This will start raftman with all default options.
-It listen on port 514 (UDP) and 5514 (TCP) on the host for incomming RFC5424 syslog packets and store them into an SQLite database stored in `/tmp/logs.db` on the host.
+It listen on port 514 (UDP) and 5514 (TCP) on the host for incoming RFC5424 syslog packets and store them into an SQLite database stored in `/tmp/logs.db` on the host.
 It also exposes the JSON API on http://localhost:8181/api/ and the Web UI on http://localhost:8282/.

 ### send logs